 Like other new games, it also crashes in the startup.
 Many players on Reddit complained about the MFS crashing issues in the startup.

-Now if you also encountered these issues, you won’t suffer anymore.
+Now if you also encounter these issues, you won’t suffer anymore.
 Here are the best possible fixes that you can try on your own easily and quickly.

 Why does Microsoft Flight Simulator Keep Crashing on the Desktop?

-There are various reasons that can cause this game to crash.
+Various reasons can cause this game to crash.
 By searching from the various platforms we found the most common causes of this game crash.

 How To Fix Microsoft Flight Simulator Keeps Crashing On Startup